Philippines gig economy: The insights and risks

 What does the future hold for the gig economy in the Philippines?

-With studies showing 75% of new freelancers joined the gig economy to achieve financial stability during COVID-194, there are now more than 1 billion freelancers in the world5 and, to be fair, many deliver what is asked of them.
+There are now hundreds of millions of freelancers in the world and, to be fair, many deliver what is asked of them.
 That said, there are clearly risks for businesses that choose to link directly with Filipino freelancers rather than have the peace of mind that comes from partnering with an outsourcing provider.
 Removing that middle layer undoubtedly opens up risks and too many companies only learn that after the damage has been done.

 Sign up for the offshoring eCourse